AlexBlandin/Symmetry/README.md

 `$ python3 sym.py` is all you need to run it.
 Supports [PyPy3.6 v7.3.1+](https://www.pypy.org/).

+## Cases

+`$ python3 gen.py` will generate examples to help figure out what is going on.

 ## Verify

 `$ python3 verify.py` will check `$ python3 sym.py`'s output for consistency and sanity.